Autodesk-Forge/forge-createfamily-revit/README.md

 [https://familycreationsample.herokuapp.com/](https://familycreationsample.herokuapp.com/)

 # Main Parts of The Work
 1. Migrate the existing Revit WindowWizard Plugin to be used within AppBundle of Design Automation for Revit.
-Please check //CreateWindow/PlugIn
+Please check [PlugIn](./CreateWindow/PlugIn/)

-2. Create your App, upload the AppBundle, define your Activity and test the workitem with the Postman collection under //CreateWindow/Postman Collection
+2. Create your App, upload the AppBundle, define your Activity and test the workitem with the Postman collection under [Postman Collection](./CreateWindow/PostmanCollection/)

 3. Create the Web App to call the workitem.